 The Sub-funds are segregated portfolios of assets and, accordingly, the assets of a Subfund belong exclusively to that Sub-fund and shall not be used to discharge directly or indirectly the liabilities of, or claims against, any other person or body, including the Company, or any other Sub-fund, and shall not be available for any such purpose.
 While the provisions of the OEIC Regulations provide for segregated liability between sub-funds, the concept of segregated liability is relatively new.
-Accordingly, where claims are brought by local creditors in foreign courts or under foreign law contracts, it is not yet known how those foreign courts will react to regulations.
+Accordingly, where claims are brought by local creditors in foreign courts or under foreign law contracts, it is not yet known how those foreign courts will react to regulations 11A and 11B (segregated liability and crossinvestment provisions) of the OEIC Regulations.
 Therefore, it is not possible to be certain that the assets of a Sub-fund will always be completely insulated from the liabilities of another Sub-fund of the Company in every circumstance.
 The assets of each Sub-fund will be treated as separate from those of every other Subfund and will be invested in accordance with the investment objective and investment policy applicable to that Sub-fund.
 Investment of the assets of each of the Sub-funds must comply with the COLL Sourcebook and the investment objective and policy of the relevant Sub-fund.
 Details of the Sub-funds, including their investment objectives and policies, are set out in Appendix I.